Charli and Jack Do America Tour

 The Charli and Jack Do America Tour (also known as The America Tour) was a co-headlining tour by Charli XCX and Bleachers in support of their respective albums Sucker and Strange Desire during the summer of 2015.

 As the second leg of the tour approached, Charli XCX withdrew which resulted in the cancellation of all that leg's shows.
-Charli XCX stated on social media that she made this decision due to "personal reasons".
+Charli XCX stated on social media that she made this decision for "personal reasons".
 Although the second leg was cancelled, Shadow of The City, a new festival curated by Jack Antonoff, was still scheduled to take place.

 Musicians

 Charli XCX's live band consisted of Debbie Knox-Hewson (drums), Vicky Warwick (bass) and JinJoo Lee (guitar).
-Bleachers included the musicians Jon Shiffman (drums), Sean Hutchinson (drums), Mikey Freedom Heart (bass), and Evan Smith (keyboards, saxophone).
+Bleachers included the musicians Jon Shiffman (drums), Sean Hutchinson (drums), Mikey Freedom Hart (bass), and Evan Smith (keyboards, saxophone).